lilaxuan/Password-Management-System/README.md

 Once the database is created and the connect point is configured; Add the DB connection in the server.cjs

+### Note: make sure the IP address allowlist is 0.0.0.0/0 so that Render is able to connect to MongoDB

 #### 2.4 Develop APIs and test them on Postman/REST